platformio/platformio-docs/core/userguide/remote/cmd_run.rst

 Description
 -----------

-Process remotely environments which are defined in :ref:`projectconf` file.
+Process environments which are defined in :ref:`projectconf` file remotely.
 By default, :ref:`pioremote` builds project on a host machine and deploy final firmware (program) to a remote device (embedded board).